datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 ## Read 4.
 The ritual

-> Making his bows he said, "I am released from the body of a fox.
-The body is on the other side of this mountain.
-I wish to make a request of you. __Please__, Abbot, __perform my funerals as for a priest__."
+> I wish to make a request of you. __Please__, Abbot, __perform my funerals as for a priest__."
 > [...]
 After the meal, Pai-chang led the monks to the foot of a rock on the far side of the mountain.
 And there, with his staff, he poked out the body of a dead fox.
 He then __performed the ceremony of cremation__.

-This ritual might be overlooked as just a mundane step of this story.
-In his commentary of the koan, Robert Aitken invites us to not skip this ceremony of cremation, especially because it has raised objections by reknown Zen masters.
+This ritual might be overlooked as just a filler in this story.
+In his commentary of the koan, Robert Aitken invites us to not glance over and skip this ceremony of cremation, especially because it has raised objections by reknown Zen masters.

+### Controversy

 Indeed, Aitken notes that _"a thousand years later [Hakuin](https://en.wikipedia.org/wiki/Hakuin_Ekaku) challenged Pai-chang on this act of cremation: 'What are you doing, old Pai-chang, performing a funeral for a fox as though it were a priest? [...]
 Aren't you making a mishmash of the Dharma?
 Isn't a priest irrevocably a priest and a fox irrevocably a fox?'"_